We love those bean-shaped blood filters because they do so much for you!

 1. Fluid and electrolyte regulation

 The kidneys regulate water excretion.
 These organs directly control the volume of fluids in the body by controlling the amount of water excreted into urine.
-The kidneys can conserve water in the body by producing urine that is concentrated or they can rid the body of excess water by producing urine that is diluted, depending on the need in blood plasma.
+The kidneys can conserve water in the body by producing urine that is concentrated.
+But they can rid the body of excess water by producing urine that is diluted, depending on the need in blood plasma.

 Kidneys also regulate the osmolarity, or the amount of solute per unit volume, of bodily fluids by balancing the intake and excretion of sodium with the intake and excretion of water.
 Without this regulation, cells shrink or swell, causing damage to or destroying cellular structure and disrupting normal cellular function.